BertLisser/smt/README.md

 always in the "src" folder

-In this  case the smt project this already done.
+In the case of the smt project this already done.
 The only thing what you have to do is: import the project from repository smt.

-You can solve a example sudoku by running the main van sudoku/Sudoku.rsc.
+You can solve an example sudoku by running the main van sudoku/Sudoku.rsc.